Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 important role in the diffusion of Catholicism in Asia, Africa and the Americas:

-started his career assisting Bernini in the completion of Palazzo Barberini and in the design of St Peter's Baldaquin: he then became a rival of Bernini, whom he thought was lacking
+started his career assisting Bernini in the completion of Palazzo Barberini and in the design of the Baldachin of S. Pietro: he then became a rival of Bernini, whom he thought was lacking

 the technical skills of a professional architect.